Forced child marriage

 "The problem is improving, through the support of NGOs.
 ActionAid staff will go to villages and talk to people.
 Because of that it has reduced and is no longer as high as it was.
 Now we are educating the parents and children too.”

-Women's groups protecting girls from child marriage in India
+How women's groups protect girls from forced child marriage in India

 Soon afterwards, one of Bhagya's girl relatives was due to be married, but with the support of the group she was able to put a stop to the marriage and delayed it until she was 18.